associatedpress/harvester/README.md

 http://harvester.ap.org/d/1lPnNfJchm96Yk2qSAIVbyBz9-2K2flEHCMA3zKvABEE
 ```

-Harvester expects the sheet that drives it to have a few important properties:
+AP Harvester expects the sheet that drives it to have a few important properties:

-1. First, the sheet has to be shared with the service account that Harvester
+1. First, the sheet has to be shared with the service account that AP Harvester
    uses to access Google APIs
    (harvester-backend@ap-harvester.iam.gserviceaccount.com).
 That account will
    need to be able to edit the sheet in question.

 2. Second, the sheet has to have at least two tabs: one named `entry` and one
    named `schema`.
-The `entry` tab is where Harvester will append records when
+The `entry` tab is where AP Harvester will append records when
    users submit a form; the `schema` tab defines the structure of the form as
    described below.
 The sheet can certainly have other tabs in addition to
    these two.

 ## The Schema

-The Harvester schema lives in the `schema` tab of the sheet and defines some
+The AP Harvester schema lives in the `schema` tab of the sheet and defines some
 general information about the form as well as the details of each field the
 user will be asked to enter.
 The schema is read row-by-row, with each row
 describing a single attribute of the form.
 The first column declares the attribute